tmcw/awesome-codemirror/readme.md

 ## Wishlist

 - C-style comment continuation plugin (hitting Enter after typing `/**` takes you to the next line and adds a `*` on the next line)
+- Port of [template-string-converter from VS Code](https://github.com/meganrogge/template-string-converter): when you type `${`, it converts a quoted string to a template string

 ## Contributing